Spain, France want single bank mechanism by end 2012

 "Our common strategy for the stability of the euro area includes the adoption, by the end of this year, of a single supervisory mechanism for banks of the euro area, involving the ECB," de Guindos and Moscovici said in a joint statement.

 "We expect proposals by the Commission by September and commit to a swift negotiation.
-This supervisory mechanism will open the way for direct recapitalisations with appropriate conditionality," they said.
+This supervisory mechanism will open the way for direct recapitalizations with appropriate conditionality," they said.

 They said Spanish debt yields, which have surged above 7 percent, do not reflect Spain's economic fundamentals, its growth potential and the sustainability of its public debt.